davidtpeng/connect-four-cpp/README.md

 4) Edit the CMakeLists.txt include_directories statement as necessary
 5) Run the executables train-model (to train a model) and connect-four-simulator (to play against the model) in CLion or any other IDE

-A similar process can be followed for other platforms, but has not been tested.
+A similar process can be followed for other platforms, but has not yet been tested.

 ## Data
 Two net binaries are provided in this project, net and net_2. net_2 is the stronger and default network that is loaded in the connect four executable.